 Apart from hit picks, you can offer Halal and Kosher meat in your butcher shop.
 You may also try to sell exotic cuts if you operate in a big city.
 Exotic meat will not make your sales grow substantially, but it will build your reputation as a universal retailer that can find anything and everything.

-STEP 8: Marketing and Advertising
+8. Marketing and Advertising

 You can begin advertising right a little before the grand opening.
 Hang an attention-grabbing sign above the entrance.
 Sidewalk signs catch attention, too.
 Besides, they are portable, so you will be able to relocate the frame to maximize your outdoor advertising.